MouXuanKang/SoundFieldINN/README.md

   <img src="./figures/fig5-1.png" width="606" height="205">
 </p>

-Figure right is error-pointwise,seems to be working with split-stepping.But part of near-field place is not work.So may PDDO could solve that?
+Figure right is error-pointwise,seems to be working with split-stepping.But part of near-field place is not work.
->welcome to discuse abous the how to make model working.It seem that we can's use sciANN direct solve our engerneering problem.

 ## References：
 1. Haghighat E, Bekar A C, Madenci E, et al. A nonlocal physics-informed deep learning framework using the peridynamic differential operator[J].
 Computer Methods in Applied Mechanics and Engineering, 2021, 385: 114012.
 2. Madenci E, Barut A, Dorduncu M. Peridynamic differential operator for numerical analysis[M].
 Springer International Publishing, 2019.